 “I think,” he almost shouted, “that you are arrogant and rude!”
 And then he started blushing.
 It was probably the first up-front and honest thing he had said in a long time.

 “I think,” I said, “that I agree with you.
 But I am better than I was and God isn’t through with me yet.”
 Then we began to talk, and it turned out to be a very pleasant and helpful exchange.

 His opening words, however, set the parameters of what was clearly going to be an adversarial relationship.
 He didn’t mean to do that.
 He just didn’t realize that words often determine how people react to people.

 When I was in commercial broadcasting and part of the news team of a radio station in Boston, I learned that if one can’t pronounce a word correctly, one should mispronounce it with boldness and people will think they are wrong.

 If your conversations are always reflecting “Harry’s humble habit,” you will find that people will assume that you have every reason to be humble.
 (As the psychiatrist said to the patient, “The reason you have an inferiority complex is because you are inferior.”)
 If you reflect confidence in your message (whether that is a sales talk, a presentation of the gospel, a sermon, or an acceptance speech), you will inspire confidence in your hearers.
 If you apologize for what you are about to say (“I don’t tell stories very well, but I heard the funniest joke the other day. . .” or “I am not a public speaker but . . .”) people will think that you have much about which to apologize.

 The words you use will determine your success or failure in accomplishing the goal you set when you speak the words.

 Words have power.

-Excerpted from Steve’s revised and expanded book, How to Talk So People Will Listen, published by Baker Books, a division of Baker Publishing Group, © 2014.
-Used by permission.
+Adapted from Steve’s book, How to Talk So People Will Listen, published by Baker Books.